miriamora/argocd-app-config/README.md

 # get the password to connect to the admin account
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo

 # you can change and delete init password

 ```

+### Command to create an application on Argo-CD using
 </br>

 #### Links to Official Documentation